Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 | Enterprise | Advanced — $275/mo (25 users) | — | — |

 Pricing winner: Xero.
-Unlimited users on all plans is a game-changer.
+Unlimited users on all plans is a genuine advantage.
 QuickBooks charges per user; FreshBooks charges per client.
-Xero’s pricing structure is the fairest for growing teams that need multiple people accessing the books.
+Xero’s pricing model is the fairest for growing teams that need multiple people accessing the books.

 QuickBooks Online

 The most full-featured small business accounting platform available.
-QuickBooks offers 80+ built-in reports covering profit and loss (by time period, customer, and product), balance sheet, cash flow, accounts receivable aging, accounts payable aging, and budget versus actual comparisons.
-It includes native payroll integration (see our payroll services guide) or QuickBooks Payroll: $50-$125/mo add-on), inventory management on Plus and above, and AI-powered expense categorization through bank feeds that learn from your transaction history.
+QuickBooks has 80+ built-in reports covering profit and loss (by time period, customer, and product), balance sheet, cash flow, accounts receivable aging, accounts payable aging, and budget versus actual.
+It includes native payroll integration (see our payroll services guide) or QuickBooks Payroll at $50-$125/mo add-on, inventory management on Plus and above, and AI-powered expense categorization through bank feeds that learn from your transaction history.

-QuickBooks connects to 750+ third-party apps and supports live bank feeds from 11,000+ financial institutions.
-Its invoicing system supports batch invoicing, progress invoicing for long projects, recurring profiles, and automated payment reminders.
+QuickBooks connects to 750+ third-party apps and has live bank feeds from 11,000+ financial institutions.
+Its invoicing supports batch invoicing, progress invoicing for long projects, recurring profiles, and automated payment reminders.
 Payment processing runs 2.9% + $0.25 per card transaction or 1% for ACH via QuickBooks Payments.

-- Standout feature: Native payroll with automatic federal and state tax filing, W-2s, and 1099s — no separate login or data syncing required
+- Native payroll with automatic federal and state tax filing, W-2s, and 1099s — no separate login or data sync required

 - Integrations: Shopify, WooCommerce, Salesforce, HubSpot, Square, and 750+ more

-Pros: Most comprehensive reporting (80+ reports), native payroll integration, strongest CPA familiarity, excellent expense tracking with AI categorization, inventory management on Plus and above.
+Pros: Most comprehensive reporting (80+ reports), native payroll, strongest CPA familiarity, excellent expense tracking with AI categorization, inventory management on Plus and above.

 Cons: Steepest learning curve of the three, per-user pricing gets expensive as teams grow, mobile app less polished than FreshBooks, renewal prices significantly higher than introductory rates.